 Join the conversation!

-Starting in the spring and summer of 2019, and continuing into the fall, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings.
+Starting in the spring and summer of 2019, and continuing into the winter and spring of 2020, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings.
+See the overview of the timeline.

-Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this community conversation.
+Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.